Wedding photography: Profession

-Falling under the broader category of photographers, wedding photographers most often work on location taking photographs of wedding events on a contractual basis.
+Falling under the broader category of photographers, most often work on location taking photographs of wedding events on a contractual basis.
 According to the U.S. Bureau of Labor Statistics (BLS), 64% of photographers were self-employed as of 2018.
 Photographers earned a median salary of $34,000 per year as of May 2018.
-The number of employed photographers was expected to decline 6% between 2018 and 2028.
+The number of employed photographers was expected to decline by 6% between 2018 and 2028.